 We both happened to be heading to Amsterdam in a time frame that overlapped a single day, each armed with nothing but a backpack and a tight budget.
 Little did we know that six years later we would end up living and working in Amsterdam, married to each other.
 We’ve now been working around the world together for over a decade.
 Asides from living in Amsterdam for 3 and 1/2 years, we’ve resided together in Melbourne, Australia; Tampa, Florida; Dublin, Ireland and we currently live in historic Boston.
 We’ve grown from budget backpackers in our twenties to business and luxury travellers in our thirties, so we understand a wide range of budgets, interests and needs.

-Wanderlust Marriage has grown to receive 7,000+ unique visits and nearly 20,000 page views per month.
-We currently have an organic Twitter following of 5,600+, nearly 2,100 Facebook likes and 2,200+ organic Instagram followers between our Wanderlust Marriage account and Travel Guide Alex account.
+Wanderlust Marriage has grown to receive around 8,000 unique visits and 20,000 page views per month.
+We currently have a Twitter following of 5,700+, 2,100 Facebook likes and over 2,300 organic Instagram followers between our Wanderlust Marriage account and Travel Guide Alex account.

 Bell is an award winning PhD scientist working in medical research.
 After years of working for major universities like the University of Amsterdam and Trinity College Dublin, she now works in the private sector.
 I’ve also worked for academic institutions and have been published in mainstream newspapers, like Ireland’s largest newspaper, the Irish Independent.
 In addition to writing for Wanderlust Marriage and other outlets, I organize trips for clients and work with tourism boards and companies to promote destinations and brands.
 To read more about who we’ve previously worked with and where we’ve been published, please consult our media kit.

 Wanderlust Marriage – ‘A love of exploring the world with your partner in life.’

 Travel Savings and Expat Advice